 "Making the worker choose from multiple, potentially correct answers is not a recipe for building trust."

 Providing the right answer which is blessed by the organization is the key to success.
 Keep in mind, there are limits to the questions that hubs can answer; companies should provide ways for people to get answers easily when it is not possible from the hub.

 There are also questions workers don’t even know they need to ask; but, when presented with information and answers, these questions can make their work and personal lives better.
 This information could come in the form of notifications, alerts, reminders, or nudges.
 Hubs should be able to deliver these insights “in the flow of work” in Slack, Teams, etc.

 It is great to get questions answered and to get insights, but it is even better to be able to take action, and do it right away.
 The hub can be an ideal way for a manager or executive to confirm an action suggested from an insight OR to make it easy for an employee to perform a task that they do infrequently based on an answer to a question.

 "There is an incredible opportunity to improve worker experience without ripping and replacing your existing applications by deploying a well-designed Digital Conversation Hub."

 Deploying does not mean just implementing the technology.
 It means being thoughtful about the personas that will be using the hub and the journeys that need to be supported.
 It also requires rethinking and possibly streamlining processes.
 A successful deployment of the Digital Workplace also needs an organization’s content and data to be in order (up-to-date and properly maintained).

 It is important that processes and resources are put in place to maintain that content and deliver the right answer to questions - not a bunch of potential answers, some of which may be wrong or outdated.
-Finally, it requires proper communication and expectation-setting with the workforce.
-Like any tool, it can be useful, but improperly used, it can cause frustration -- the opposite of a great workforce experience.
+Finally, building conversations of trust requires proper communication and expectation-setting with the workforce.
+Like any tool, it can be useful, but improperly used, it can cause frustration -- the opposite of a great workforce experience